The Essence of Chinese Painting (I)

 (3) Pan Tianshou (Pān Tiānshòu 潘天壽; 1897–1971) was an important painter and teacher.

 He studied painting with Wu Changshuo and laid the foundations for modern training in traditional Chinese painting.
-During the Cultural Revolution until he died in 1971 he was subjected to persecution and reprisals.
+During the Cultural Revolution until he died in 1971 he faced persecution and reprisals.

 (4) Chen Kang (Chén Kāng 陳 康 19th century).